In the Heart of the Sea (film): Plot

-Chase harpoons it from the Essexs deck, but the whale rams the ship's hull, killing two men.
-With the hull stove in and pumps not working, the crew abandons the sinking Essex in the three intact whaling boats, and must sail hundreds of miles to shore with very limited supplies.
-The whale follows and attacks again, but they escape to the tiny Henderson Island, George Pollard presumes it could be Ducie Island, and admits there is no way to be certain without instruments.
-While gathering food, Chase discovers the long dead corpses of earlier castaways, after which the crew fears that they might die waiting on the island before another ship passes by.
-Just four men decide to stay, while the rest set sail again on the boats, with the hope of drifting along the trade winds and finding better lands.
-Soon after, one of the men dies, and the remaining crew reluctantly decide to cannibalise him.
+Chase harpoons it from the Essex deck, but the whale rams the hull, killing two men.
+The crew abandons the sinking Essex in three whaling boats, and must sail hundreds of miles to shore with limited supplies.
+The whale attacks again and they escape to the tiny Henderson Island.

-The older Nickerson is overcome with remorse for his cannibalism and stops his story, thinking his wife could not love him if she knew about it; however, when his wife comforts him, assuring him that she still loves him, he feels encouraged enough to finish.
-Back in the 1820s, the three boats are separated by the currents and one is lost.
-The other two further resort to cannibalism to survive, with Pollard's cousin Henry Coffin sacrificing himself.
+Chase discovers long dead skeletons of earlier castaways, and the crew fears they might also die waiting for rescue.
+Four men stay while the rest set sail hoping to find better lands.

+Back in the 1820s, the three boats are separated and one is lost.
+In one of the three boats that left Henderson Island, one of the sailors dies, and the others reluctantly decide to cannibalise him.
+Nickerson stops his retelling of his story, overcome with remorse for his cannibalism and believing his wife could not love him after hearing of it.
+She has been eavesdropping, however, and reassures him she still loves him.
+Comforted, he continues his story.

-The white whale suddenly returns, and Chase gets into position for a final attack.
-The whale breaches for a moment, allowing Chase to observe a portion of his previously thrown harpoon still embedded above the whale's eye.
-Chase hesitates, and stares into the whale's left eye, as the whale stares back at Chase.
-After a moment of thought, Chase lowers his harpoon, deciding not to kill the creature.
-Following this encounter, the whale swims away peacefully, and is never seen again.
+The men in the second remaining boat also resort to cannibalism, with Pollard's cousin Henry Coffin sacrificing himself.
+The white whale returns, and Chase takes position to attack.
+When the white whale breaches, Chase sees his previously thrown harpoon still embedded above the white whale's eye.
+Chase stares into the white whale's eye as the whale stares back.
+Chase lowers his harpoon and the white whale swims away, never to be seen again.

-A passing ship rescues Pollard's boat, but Chase's boat continues to drift with no food or water.
-Finally, with the survivors on the verge of death, the latter's boat reaches Chile's Alejandro Selkirk Island.
-The survivors are all brought back to Nantucket, where they finally reunite with their distraught families.
-The Nantucket ships' owners ask Pollard and Chase to cover up the story to protect the industry's reputation, but Chase, deciding he has had enough of their dishonesty and that he no longer cares about them, refuses to go along and resigns.
-Pollard reveals the truth in the inquiry, much to their anger.
+The two boats become separated.
+Pollard's boat is rescued by a passing ship, but Chase's continues to drift.
+With the survivors on the verge of death, they reach Chile's Alejandro Selkirk Island.
+They are fed, clothed, and make their way back to Nantucket, where they reunite with their families.

+The ships' owners ask Pollard and Chase to cover up the story of a whale destroying the ship, to protect the industry's reputation.
+Chase, having had enough of their dishonesty, refuses and resigns.
+Although initially loyal to the owners, Pollard later reveals the truth in the inquiry, much to the owners' anger.